Welcome

 Nicolette Fraillon AM – conductor

-Shane Howard AM – singer and songwriter
+Shane Howard AM – singer and songwriter (prize winner)

 Click here for the prize categories